 If lifestyle changes cannot lower your blood pressure enough, you'll be prescribed medication by your doctor to help bring it under control and reduce your risk.
 In that case, it remains essential to make the above lifestyle changes.
 These have more benefits than simply reducing your risk of developing high blood pressure.
 For example, maintaining a healthy weight, quitting smoking and exercising regularly can help boost your energy levels and prevent dementia.
 More than 1 in 4 people in the UK have high blood pressure.
 To track your progress and ensure you’re heading in the right direction, it’s so important to keep a record to help manage your own pressure levels.

 Evergreen Life Personal Health Record app

 The Evergreen Life app allows you to record your blood pressure information and keep track of your medication.
-Not only does it help you manage your own records and medication, it also allows you to share the information with carers, family members or healthcare professionals who can support you with your progress.
+If you’re aged over 40, it’d be a good idea to try and get your blood pressure checked yearly, particularly if you’re at an increased risk of developing it - and record it it in your Evergreen Life app.
+Not only does the app help you manage your own records and medication, it also allows you to share the information with carers, family members or healthcare professionals who can support you with your progress.